Blockstream/liquid_multisig_issuance/README.md

 echo "Authorize linking the domain name $DOMAIN to the Liquid asset $ASSET" > liquid-asset-proof-$ASSET
 ```

-Copy the generated file `liquid-asset-proof-...` in the folder `.well_known` of the same server specified in the contract.
+Copy the generated file `liquid-asset-proof-...` in the folder `.well-known` of the same server specified in the contract.

 Execute the script `register_asset.sh` or perform a simple curl call to inform the registry about the new issuance.